2002 European Grand Prix

-The 2002 European Grand Prix (formally the 2002 Allianz Grand Prix of Europe) was a Formula One motor race held on 23 June 2002 at the Nürburgring, Nürburg, Rhineland-Palatinate, Germany.
-It was won by Ferrari driver Rubens Barrichello, his first win since his victory at the 2000 German Grand Prix.
-His team mate Michael Schumacher finished second in another dominating performance by the team.
-McLaren-Mercedes driver Kimi Räikkönen finished third.
-This was the first race at the modified Nürburgring circuit, as the first chicane was replaced by the Mercedes Arena corners.
+The 2002 European Grand Prix (formally the 2002 Allianz Grand Prix of Europe) was a Formula One motor race held before 150,000 spectators on 23 June 2002 at the Nürburgring, Nürburg, Rhineland-Palatinate, Germany.
+It was the ninth of 17 rounds in the 2002 Formula One World Championship and the seventh European Grand Prix at the Nürburgring.
+Ferrari driver Rubens Barrichello won the 60-lap race after starting from fourth position.
+His teammate Michael Schumacher finished in second and McLaren's Kimi Räikkönen took third.

+Going into the event, Michael Schumacher led the World Drivers' Championship from the Williams pair of Juan Pablo Montoya and Ralf Schumacher and Ferrari led Williams in the World Constructors' Championship.
+This was the first race on the newly rebuilt Nürburgring layout, which was extended to provide for more passing possibilities.
+Montoya took his third consecutive pole position by setting the fastest lap time in the one-hour qualifying session.
+At the start, he lost the race lead to teammate Ralf Schumacher, who kept it until Barrichello passed him midway through the first lap.
+Barrichello led throughout the race, winning his first race since the 2000 German Grand Prix and second of his career.
+His teammate Michael Schumacher ran close behind in the closing laps and was 0.294 seconds adrift in second.

-The victory was Barrichello's second of his career and the first of the 2002 season; the result moved him up to fourth in the Drivers' Championship but was tied with David Coulthard on points.
-Michael Schumacher extended his lead to be forty-six points ahead of Ralf Schumacher with Montoya a further three points behind.
-Schumacher tied the all-time Formula One record held by Alain Prost with his 106th podium finish.
-Ferrari's one-two finish allowed them to draw further ahead of Williams in the Constructors' Championship and McLaren maintained third position.
-Renault extended their points advantage over Sauber in the battle for fourth place, with eight races remaining in the season.
+The result promoted Barrichello from fifth to fourth in the World Drivers' Championship but was tied with David Coulthard on championship points.
+Michael Schumacher strengthened his championship lead to 46 championship points over Ralf Schumacher, with Montoya trailing three championship points behind his teammate.
+Ferrari's one-two finish allowed them to draw further ahead of Williams in the World Constructors' Championship and McLaren maintained third position.
+Renault in fourth extended their points advantage over the fifth-placed Sauber with eight races remaining in the season.